 What is a Personal Statement for University and Why Do You Have to Write One?

 A personal statement is an important part of the university application process, and every student has to write one.
 It’s a way of showing universities why you’re a suitable applicant for their course and provides background on your experience and aspirations for the future.

-A lot of people dread writing their university personal statement because they find it hard to write about themselves.
+A lot of people dread writing their university personal statements because they find it hard to write about themselves.
 But with self-confidence and a little pre-planning, writing your personal statement needn’t be daunting; it can be a positive way to highlight your passion and set out your goals for the future.

-A good personal statement for university should:
+A good personal statement for the university should:

 - Highlight your career aspirations